Updated: May 30

 This object is really bright and does not require lots of exposure time for you to get a great result.
-NGC 7293 also looks great in both regular RGB or narrowband.
+NGC 7293 also looks great in both regular RGB and narrowband.

 If you are imaging from the United States, know that the Helix Nebula does not rise very high from most locations, so try to capture it as soon as it is available!

-Messier 27 is another nice planetary nebula best imaged in August.
-It is relatively smaller than the Helix Nebula, but is so bright that is is among the easiest targets to capture for beginner astrophotographers.
+Messier 27 is another nice planetary nebula that is best imaged in August.
+It is relatively smaller than the Helix Nebula but is so bright that it is among the easiest targets to capture for beginner astrophotographers.

 Located in the small constellation of Vulpecula, M27 can be photographed with just a stock DSLR camera, or in narrowband using a monochrome camera.
 If you plan on imaging this object, aim to have enough integration time to reveal the red "X" shape in the dumbbell.
 This is easier achieved with a Hydrogen Alpha filter but easily attainable with an unmodified DSLR camera as well.